PiotrGog/ML-car-classifier/README.md

 ## Introduction

 Machine learning project based on Keras and Tensorflow to classify objects on pictures.
+There are three deep neural network architectures implemented:

+* CNN implemented from scratch named **simple**
+* CNN implemented with transfer learning and fine-tuning from VGG16 net with convolutional layers weight initialized from *imagenet*
+* CNN implemented with transfer learning and fine-tuning from ResNet50 net with convolutional layers weight initialized from *imagenet*

 ## Pre-requirements

-1. Python 3.6
+1. Python >= 3.6

-2. pip package manager
+2. pip >= 20.1.1

 ## Installation

-### Automatic installation (Linux only)
+### Automatic installation (Linux/MacOS)

 Run ```install.sh``` script which creates Python virtual environment and installs packages.